ANCSLEEP BLOG

 Treating restless leg syndrome - Anchorage Sleep Center

-Restless leg syndrome (RLS) is a nervous system disorder that causes discomfort in your legs (and other extremities) during the night, and may affect up to 10% of the U.S. population [WebMD].
-By “discomfort”, we mean that RLS usually is uncomfortable enough that it interferes with your sleep.
+Restless leg syndrome (RLS) is a nervous system disorder that causes discomfort in the legs and other extremities throughout the night, and may affect up to 10% of the U.S. population [WebMD].
+This discomfort is described as tingling sensations throughout the extremities that are severe enough to interfere with sleep.

 Treating Restless Leg Syndrome

 Unfortunately, the causes of RLS are relatively unknown, and in consequence there are no direct treatment for it.
-That being said, we know that there are things you can do that may significantly decrease your chances of getting RLS, the frequency with which you get it, or the severity of your RLS.
+That being said, we know that there are things you can do that may significantly decrease your chances of developing RLS, the frequency or the severity.

 Some treatments used in mild to moderate cases of RLS are targeted at lifestyle changes such as: